nancchan/saas-customer-onboarding-business-systems/documentation/incident_RCA.md

 4. Reviewed the Account–Contact relationship.
 5. Compared the Salesforce Contact with the source data.
 6. Compared the expected result with the actual result.
-7. Identified the incorrect Account mapping.
+7. Identified the incorrect Account relationship.

 ## Root Cause

-The root cause was incorrect field mapping during the Salesforce import process.
+The root cause was an incorrect Account–Contact relationship assigned during the Salesforce CRM processing process.

-The source customer data was correct.
-The issue occurred during the CRM import and Account–Contact mapping process.
+The source customer data contained the correct Account information.
+The issue occurred when the affected Contact was associated with the wrong Salesforce Account.

+The field mapping configuration was reviewed as part of the investigation.

 ## Resolution

 The issue was resolved by:

 - Reviewing the source data.
-- Correcting the Salesforce field mapping.
+- Reviewing the Salesforce field mapping.
 - Reviewing the affected CRM Contact.
 - Correcting the Account–Contact relationship.
+- Verifying the corrected Contact record.
 - Retesting the affected UAT scenario.

 ## Retest Result

-After the mapping was corrected:
+After the Account–Contact relationship was corrected:

 **Expected Result:**
 The Contact is associated with the correct Account.

 **Actual Result:**
-The Contact was associated with the correct Account.
+Account–Contact mapping was corrected and verified.

 **Status:** Pass